 The landlord is responsible for ensuring their property is in a safe state of repair and is suitable for tenants.
 But once a tenant moves in and signed an agreement, responsibility for maintenance is shared.

 The requirements around who will take responsibility for the issues that may arise during the tenancy term – and each person’s rights – should be laid out in the Residential Tenancy Agreement.

 During the lease term, it is the tenant’s responsibility to take good care of the property and maintain functional aspects.

 This includes being diligent in preventing issues from arising.
-For example, with regards to plumbing, the tenant should keep the property clean and be sure to not flush or wash things down drains that could cause blockages.
+For example, the tenant should keep the property clean and be sure not to flush or wash things down drains that could cause blockages.